bdevorem/WebPortfolio-Hugo/content/hoc/r03/index.md

 That's the room that I spent my life in.
 I can't climb the vines above about where the robot's head is now.
 I'd google how to get past it, but I've already seen a [really good review of this game](https://www.youtube.com/watch?v=XZSObFVfI5E).

+Which is better?
+==

+I forgot to compare the types of games that are good on each.
+Back then, it seemed that platformers and simpler games worked better on console, and more complex games worked better on PC.
+I think there was a brief time in the 2000s where there was a difference, but that has passed.
+Now, categorically I think all games are better on PC now compared to home consoles.
+Games played on a big screen?
+I have a projector for that.
+I used to have my computer hooked up to a TV.
+I can play my first person shooters real good on the PC.
+I can play Mario Kart 8 on a higher resolution than on my Wii U or my Switch, with whatever controllers I want, at full speed.
+PC gaming has the one disadvantage of a much higher upfront cost, a full HD good experience will cost around $600, compared to say $300 for the Switch or Xbox One.
+But then the games are much cheaper on PC.
+I refuse to pay more than $20 for a PC game, and usually pay less than $5.
+I have over 300 PC games, not counting all of the free games that I can play, and they will keep working on newer hardware for the foreseeable future.
+My PS3 couldn't play PS2 games, and my PS4 can't play PS3 games...
+Really?
+I can still play Half-Life.
+If I load VMs, wine, or emulators, I can play games that are even older.
+I remember playing Halo 3 split screen.
+They don't do that anymore.
+If I want to play games with my friends sitting on my futon, we play PC games.
+I do think consoles will stick around, but the PC wins out on versatility by a landslide. #PCMR